punishermalade/icerealm-server/README.md

 One night, after couple days of trying multiple open-source projects, I found a website that had a very simple WebSocket implementation.
 I was curious to see how I could just use this Java class.
 This is how the icerealm-server was born.
 Actually, it was reborn because I did another project before this one that was also a web server.
 But the code was ugly and did not support the WebSocket protocol.

-As we speak, this server is running my own website, http://omniscia.no-ip.biz and it hosts a couple projects and act as my own space on the web.
 I hope you'll enjoy progamming some plugin for this server and let me know if you'd like a feature implemented.